-Same Property NOI in Ontario increased by 12.6% mostly due to termination fees.
-Termination fees primarily relate to a tenant in the REIT's GTA portfolio that is downsizing a portion of their space effective December, 2022.
-This increase was offset by higher vacancy in the GTA portfolio, of which approximately 40% has been contractually re-leased with revenue commencing in the second half of 2022 and at various dates throughout 2023.
+Ontario Same Property NOI increased by 11.4% mostly due to termination fees related to a tenant in the REIT's GTA portfolio that is downsizing a portion of their space effective December 2022.
+This increase was offset by higher vacancy in the GTA portfolio, of which approximately 47% has been contractually re-leased with commencement dates in the second half of 2022 and throughout 2023.

-Excluding termination fees, Same Property NOI decreased 1.3%.
+Excluding termination fees, Q2-2022 Same Property NOI decreased 2.2% and 1.8% YTD-2022.